 And of course there are the ravens:

-The legend says that when the last raven flies away, the Tower will fall.
+The legend says that the Tower will fall when the last raven flies away.
 They took this very seriously.
 There is a cage with ravens near the White Tower, and there are also free ravens.
 Most of them are jumping in the vicinity of the White Tower.
 They cannot fly away since their wings are clipped.

 When you stand by the White Tower, you can see another of London’s iconic symbols: The Tower Bridge.
-We’ve visited it later on.
+We have visited it later on.

 |Tower Bridge from The Tower of London|

-After walking on the Tower Bridge, we took the tube to Westminster Abbey.
-It was Wednesday, and usually, on Wed it’s open till 18:00 (while on other days it’s usually open till 15:30).
+After walking on Tower Bridge, we took the tube to Westminster Abbey.
+It was Wednesday, and usually, on Wednesday, it is open till 18:00 (while on other days, it is usually open till 15:30).
 As I mentioned before, prepare in advance.

 Check the official site for opening hours.

-Audio guides are included in Westminster Abbey entrance ticket’s price.
+Audio guides are included in the Westminster Abbey entrance ticket’s price.
 But, if comparing London to other cities in England, attractions in London are much more expensive.
-While a standard attraction ticket in York, Canterbury, Cambridge, Brighton and other towns costs 10-12 pounds, in London it’s about 18-22 pounds.
+While a standard attraction ticket in York, Canterbury, Cambridge, Brighton, and other towns costs 10-12 pounds, it is about 18-22 pounds in London.

 Westminster Abbey’s interior is gorgeous.
-Many different kings, scientists, writers and other famous people are buried there.
-It’s quite impressive since science and religion didn’t always get along.
-Nonetheless, Darwin, Newton and other distinguished scientists are buried in the Nave (next to the screen).
-But, the audio guide doesn’t mention scientists at all.
+Many different kings, scientists, writers, and other famous people are buried there.
+It is pretty impressive since science and religion did not always get along.
+Nonetheless, Darwin, Newton, and other distinguished scientists are buried in the Nave (next to the screen).
+But, the audio guide does not mention scientists at all.

 Unfortunately, photography inside is prohibited.
 Thus, I have only photos of the exterior.
 Like this one:

-I’ll finish this post with my favorite picture from that day:
+I will finish this part with my favorite picture from that day: